Syria in Madison County, Virginia — The American South (Mid-Atlantic)

 More about this marker.
 Various photographs of Shenandoah National Park and the monitoring station appear on the right side of the marker.

 Credits.
 This page was last revised on July 27, 2016.
-This page originally submitted on July 27, 2016, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 151 times since then and 27 times this year.
-Photos: 1, 2, 3, 4. submitted on July 27, 2016, by Bill Coughlin of North Arlington, New Jersey.
+It was originally submitted on July 27, 2016, by Bill Coughlin of Woodland Park, New Jersey.
+This page has been viewed 211 times since then.
+Photos: 1, 2, 3, 4. submitted on July 27, 2016, by Bill Coughlin of Woodland Park, New Jersey.